javifalces/HFTFramework/README.md

 and are in charge of translate market messages into the format our framework can understand and send orders to the market.

+These engines possess the capability to archive data in a database, a feature that can be leveraged for the purpose of backtesting or analytical examination.

 * MarketDataProvider : receive depth and trades . listen(TypeMessage.depth, TypeMessage.trade, TypeMessage.command)
 * TradingEngineConnector: send request and listen to execution reports listen(TypeMessage.execution_report, TypeMessage.info)